lanlanq2144-collab/COAD_control_stability_project/work_log.md

 - [ ] Fix reference formatting
 - [ ] Continue Kaggle — Python course step 3 onward
 - [ ] Review functions and parameters

+---

+## Project Reflections

+### Honest thoughts after wrapping up this first project

+**On having no mentor**

+Without a supervisor or lab, I spent more time thinking about the project outside of actual work sessions than inside them.
+Ideas would come to me randomly — something I thought was a breakthrough — and when I looked it up, it was either already done, not feasible, or both.
+I felt the limits of working alone constantly.
+A mentor would have saved me from a lot of dead ends.

+**On Python and code**

+I went in thinking Python was supposed to be easy.
+It is not easy, at least not at the level I was trying to understand it.
+I tried to work toward understanding the code Claude Code produced, but I quickly realized that getting from where I am now to that level of understanding is going to take a very long time.
+I also realized that free resources online are not enough to get to the depth I want.
+That limitation became very obvious very fast.

+**On biology**

+I thought I had a reasonable foundation in life sciences going into this.
+I did not.
+Concepts like pseudogenes stopped me completely — I had no idea what they were.
+I also did not understand how much interpretation matters at every step.
+The method you choose at one stage completely shapes what is possible at the next.
+Because I do not know enough, I could have been heading in a wrong direction without any way to notice.

+**On the project timeline**

+I originally planned for three to four months.
+The further I got in, the more I understood that sustaining a project for that long, with no structure or external accountability, is genuinely difficult.
+It is a different kind of hard than I expected.

+**On Claude Code**

+The idea generation was mine.
+Claude Code executed those ideas quickly.
+But the token usage was much faster than I anticipated, and I realized I am not using the tool at anywhere near its full capability yet.
+There is a gap between giving it instructions and actually knowing how to direct it well.

+**On whether this approach is right**

+I want to know: is this actually how independent research is supposed to work?
+And in a real research or engineering setting, how do people actually do this kind of work day to day — how structured is it, how do they handle not knowing things, how do they know when a direction is wrong?
+I genuinely do not know the answer to any of that yet.